-Some favorites include:
+Some favorite performance cues include:

-Game Time – When times are tense and you are about to perform, this one helps relieve that anxiety of future performance.
+Game time: When times are tense and you are about to perform, this one helps relieve that anxiety of future performance.

-Bring Your "A" Game - Bring it!
-100% effort required on this one.
+Bring Your "A" Game: Bring it; 100% effort required on this one.
 Make it count.

-Live to Compete, Not Just Survive – A personal line I developed prior to SEAL training and used for its duration.
+Live to compete, not just survive: A personal line I developed prior to SEAL training and used for its duration.
 Competing every day to win something makes the day more fun, and you never think about quitting when you think about winning.

-Be Fast or Be Last – Great for when the need for competing to win something occurs.
+Be fast or be last: Great for when the need for competing to win something occurs.

-Protect this House – Under Armour Marketing.
-This is your backyard – defend it.
+Protect this house: Under Armour marketing.
+This is your backyard; defend it.

 To make "self-talk" work most effectively, include some breathing techniques to calm yourself down.
 I remember some of the best advice I ever had from an instructor was to breathe, then think.
-It works!
+It works.

 To make this work, according to Ryan Hedstrom in an article written for the Association of Applied Sports Psychology (as referenced above), do this:

-Using a cue statement for refocusing during competition or stressful situation is not difficult but does take practice.
+Using a cue statement for refocusing during competition or a stressful situation is not difficult but does take practice.
 Using a refocusing cue statement in combination with a deep or centering breath allows you to refocus and decrease muscle tension caused by anxiety.
 When you find yourself unfocused or unable to refocus after an error, employ the following steps:

-- Inhale a breath through your nose lasting a count of 4.
+Inhale a breath through your nose lasting a count of 4.

-- Hold the breath for 1-2 seconds.
+Hold the breath for 1-2 seconds.

-- Exhale the breath through your mouth lasting a count of 4.
+Exhale the breath through your mouth lasting a count of 4.

-- While you are exhaling, state your refocusing cue in your mind.
+While you are exhaling, state your refocusing cue in your mind.

-- Allow the exhalation and cue statement to help you refocus on the competition.
+Allow the exhalation and cue statement to help you refocus on the competition.

 Start practicing with the many situations that happen in life.
-You can find use for this skill at work, home, racing competitions, sporting events, and military schools with high attrition rates.
+You can find use for this skill at work, home, racing competitions, sporting events and military schools with high attrition rates.
 You may find you already use these skills and never knew it.
 Regardless, have fun trying and see how you perform with a new attitude of performance-based thinking.